ChestersGarage/cacti-aio/README.md

 > docker run -d --rm \

-We're going to run as a daemon and disappear wen stopped.
+We're going to run as a daemon and disappear when stopped.

 > --net='bridge' \